victoriatr6n/cse15l-lab-reports/labReport1.md

   /home
 }
 ```
 The working directory was `/home` when the command was run.
-The output is "Hello.class Hello.java messages README" because these are the names of the files and folders located in the `lecture1` directory, which was the directory passed in as an argument to the `ls` command.
+The output is `Hello.class Hello.java messages README` because these are the names of the files and folders located in the `lecture1` directory, which was the directory passed in as an argument to the `ls` command.
 This output is not an error.

 3. An example of using this command with a path to a file as an argument is:
 ```